Note: This tutorial uses Angular CLI 6.2.4, @angular/animations 6.1.9, and ngx-toastr 9.1.0.

 Adding a Custom Wrapper

 Whenever you use an external module in your web application, it is always recommended to write a wrapper for it.
-Writing a wrapper makes sure that, in case at some point in future you need to replace the third party module, it doesn't break your application or need a lot of rewrite.
+Writing a wrapper makes sure that, in the event that, at some point in the future, you need to replace the third-party module, it doesn't break your application or require a lot of rewrites.

 ng generate service notification